Bordered theory for pillowcase homology

-A very interesting direction of research is to further develop bordered theory for pillowcase homology $H_{pil}(K)$ into full bordered theory.
-Let us briefly describe the way such theory would work.
-The strategy is the following: \begin{enumerate}[label=(\arabic*)] \item To understand what algebra should be associated to $2n$ punctured sphere $(S^{2},2n)$. \item To understand what bimodules (over the algebras from the previous step) correspond to tangles inside $S^2 \times I$, which connect $(S^2,2k)$ to $(S^2,2(k+1))$. \item To build up a chain complex $C_{alg}(K)$, and prove, that its homology $H_{alg}(K)$ does not depend on the knot $K$.
-The construction of $C_{alg}(K)$ should involve composing (via derived tensor product, or morphism space pairing) bimodules from the second step, and modules that correspond to trivial tangles $M(L_U), M(L^\natural)$ (examples \ref{example:triv_tangle}, \ref{example:unknot}). \item To prove that this construction, in fact, computes singular instanton knot homology: $H_{alg}(K)\cong I^{\natural}(K)$. \end{enumerate}
+A very interesting direction of research is to further develop the bordered theory for pillowcase homology $H_{pil}(K,\S,\pi)$ into full bordered theory.
+Let us briefly describe the way that such a theory would work.
+The strategy is the following: \begin{enumerate}[label=(\arabic*)] \item To understand what algebra should be associated to a $2n$ punctured sphere $(S^{2},2n)$. \item To understand what bimodules (over the algebras from the previous step) correspond to tangles inside $S^2 \times I$, which connect $(S^2,2k)$ to $(S^2,2(k+1))$. \item To build up a chain complex $C_{alg}(K)$ and prove that its homology $H_{alg}(K)$ is a knot invariant.
+The construction of $C_{alg}(K)$ should involve composing (via derived tensor product, or morphism space pairing) bimodules from the second step, and modules that correspond to the trivial tangles $M(L_U), M(L^\natural)$ (Examples~\ref{example:triv_tangle},~\ref{example:unknot}). \item To prove that this construction, in fact, computes singular instanton knot homology: $H_{alg}(K)\cong I^{\natural}(K)$. \end{enumerate}

 This is a difficult project.
 Even completing the step (1) is hard.
-The desired algebra should be the algebra of Fukaya category of the smooth stratum of representation variety $R(S^2,2n)$.
+The desired algebra should be the algebra of the Fukaya category of the smooth stratum of the representation variety $R(S^2,2n)$.
 After the pillowcase $R(S^2,4)$, the next space of interest is $R(S^2,6)$.
 It is already a complicated singular 6-dimensional manifold, see \cite{Kirk}.
 See also \cite{HK} for the study of $R(S^2,2n)$.
 Let us note that additional structures on representation spaces could help to compute their Fukaya category.
-For example, in case of Heegaard Floer homology, the Fukaya category of $Sym^g(\Sigma_g \setminus 1pt)$ was computed in \cite{Auroux1} using the structure of Lefschetz fibration over $\C$.
+For example, in case of Heegaard Floer homology, the Fukaya category of $Sym^g(\Sigma_g \setminus 1pt)$ was computed in \cite{Aur1} using the structure of a Lefschetz fibration over $\C$.

 Nevertheless, if one manages to guess the algebras and bimodules, one can dismiss the underlying geometry and try to prove that the knot invariant is well defined algebraically (step (3)).